mine-cetinkaya-rundel/2016-08-03-reproducible-undergrad-stats/README.md

 	+ Train new researchers who have no other workflow -- this talk focused on this prong
 - Share experiences from undergraduate courses that teach data analysis within a reproducibile framework
 	+ Intro stat - toolkit: R + RStudio + R Markdown
+		- Address common concern: Can students handle it?
+Oh yeah!
+In fact, this workflow makes it easier to learn R since (1) keeps workspace clean, (2) keeps code organized, (3) code + output always together, and (4) syntax highlighting
 	+ Intro data science - toolkit: R + RStudio + R Markdown + git + Github
+		- Address common concern: Can students handle it?
+Yes, but need to make instruction of workflow part of the curriculum -- can't just hope students will figure it out
 	+ Advanced stat computing - toolkit: R + RStudio + R Markdown + git + Github + Testing / Continuous Integration
+		- Mention since it's part of the undergrad curriculum at Duke, but not elaborate too much (provide link to Colin's talk on this course)
 - 2016/2017 projects: Carry the theme of reproducibility through the entire major with a capstone course and senior thesis that is fully reproducible
-- Pleasant side-effects:
-	+ For instructor: easy Q&A + easy grading
-	+ For student: easy collaboration + self promotion
+	+ Need instructor buy-in
+	+ Needs to be part of the assessment
 - More comments on toolkit:
 	+ Recommend a workflow in R
 	+ But R not necessary, any scripting language might work (even though the overhead in some might be more than others)
 	+ Highlight projects for reproducibile data analysis in other languages:
 		- [Project TIER](https://www.haverford.edu/tier)
 		- Others?
+- Pleasant side-effects:
+	+ For instructor: easy Q&A + easy grading
+	+ For student: easy collaboration + self promotion